Kobyzewicz family: History

 Later on, former Mozyr boyar Ivan Kobyzewicz became a merchant.
 He had two sons: Ustin, nicknamed Fiz, and Bogdan, both involved in trade.
 Ustin Fiz Kobyzewicz (d.
-1578) was the first in the family to have become a member of the upper chamber (rada) of the Kiev city council (magistrat) (1564—1578).
+1578) was the first in the family to have become a member of the upper chamber (rada) of the Kyiv city council (magistrat) (1564—1578).

-In the 1550s, Fyodor Kobyzewicz also moved to Kiev where he was engaged in trade.
+In the 1550s, Fyodor Kobyzewicz also moved to Kyiv where he was engaged in trade.
 In 1557 he returned to Mozyr where he lived on his estate until his death in 1569.
 After his death, the estate passed down to his elder son, Kuzma, while all the rest, including his widow, Sofia, were left with small inheritance, mainly movable property.
 It stirred up a bitter conflict in the family.
-Soon, the second son, Wasily Kobyzewicz, while his brother Kuzma was absent on his service in Kiev, robbed the estate and took away everything of value Then, together with his brother Fyodor, he moved to Kiev.
+Soon, the second son, Wasily Kobyzewicz, while his brother Kuzma was absent on his service in Kyiv, robbed the estate and took away everything of value Then, together with his brother Fyodor, he moved to Kyiv.

-In Kiev, brothers Wasily and Fyodor Kobyzewicz established themselves amongst the local elite and started the new branch nicknamed Chodyka-Krynicki'.
-As for their nickname, Chodyka (also spelled as Hodyka) N. Bilous connects it to a different Kievan family that died out during the plague of 1572.
-At the same time, she points out that their father, boyar Fyodor Kobyzewicz was already known by this nickname in Kiev.
+In Kyiv, brothers Wasily and Fyodor Kobyzewicz established themselves amongst the local elite and started the new branch nicknamed Chodyka-Krynicki'.
+As for their nickname, Chodyka (also spelled as Hodyka) N. Bilous connects it to a different Kyivan family that died out during the plague of 1572.
+At the same time, she points out that their father, boyar Fyodor Kobyzewicz was already known by this nickname in Kyiv.
 According to the historian, hodyka meant "a newcomer".